ariannab/MeMo/README.md

 As of now the prototype works on Javadoc method summaries, and thus produces Java assertions.

 ### Releases
-Please find the latest stable release under <a href=https://github.com/ariannab/MeMo/releases> the releases page</a>.

 To produce the executable (`MeMo-1.0-all.jar`), after cloning the repo launch `./gradlew shadowJar`.